amrlsymlx/Desktop-Personal-Finance-Tracker/README.md

    npm run tauri dev
    ```
    This starts the Angular dev server (`http://localhost:1420`) and launches the Tauri window
    pointed at it.
-The first run will take longer since Cargo needs to compile the Rust side.
+The first run takes longer since Cargo needs to compile the Rust side.

    If you only want the web app in a browser (no native window, useful for quick UI work):
    ```bash